dytruong/Upgrade-Windows10/README.txt

 - Change the hostname to your computername in the function upgradewindows
   + $hostname = yourcomputername or IP address (ex: comp1234)

-3. Because of upload limit, I cannot upload file ISO windows into the folder source\.
-Thus, please download and copy-paste file ISO windows you want into the path directory here source\windows10.iso.
+3. Because of the uploading limit, I cannot upload file ISO windows into the folder source\.
+Thus, please download and copy-paste file ISO windows you want into the path directory here source\windows10.iso. (change name of ISO file to windows10.iso)

 4. Run file RunasAdministrator.bat to upgrade.

 5. After everything goes smoothly.
-Run "checkupdate" function to check the new version.
+Run "checkupdate" function to check the version on each computer in csv file.
+ - Add # to the headline to disable.
+For ex:

 *Note:
  - "Powershell is not recognized as an internal or external command operable ..".
 Please add %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\ to the Path enviroment.
- - Windows will upgrade to the higher or equal versio 1809
+ - Windows will upgrade to the higher or equal version 1809
  - File ISO in source is the windows 10 version 1909.

 ---------------------------------------------------------------------------------------